Nde-Code/meteorites-api/README.md

 | `geolocated_count`         | number    | Number of meteorites with valid latitude and longitude  |
 | `fall_counts`              | object    | Breakdown of meteorites by fall type: `fell` vs `found` |

-> Some meteorites have a mass equal to 0.
-I've decided not to remove these entries, but keep in mind that it's possible to encounter them.
-In this case, the API excludes entries with a value of 0 from the statistics.
+> **Note:** Some meteorites are recorded with a mass of **0 grams**.
+This is not an error, but rather a reflection of specific characteristics—such as extreme alteration, fossilization, or missing recoverable fragments.
+It's important to recognize that these cases do occur.
+In such instances, the API automatically excludes entries with a mass of 0 from statistical analyses.

 #### **Example Request:**